sakai-mirror/sakai/docs/jmeter/README.txt

 General JMeter gotchas:

+* In general, don't try to use JMeter against an SSL-enabled (HTTPS) server.
+Sun's SSL implementation has a bug which leaves open sockets, quickly using up all available sockets.
+The JMeter mailing list recommended another solution of using "HTTP Request HTTPClient" when creating the script, rather than the default "HTTP Request", but that doesn't work - cookie handling and other things break when using "HTTP Request HTTPClient" (which isHTTPSampler2).
+Try running sakai2_devtest_HTTPSampler2_for_SSL.jmx to see the failure.

 * Don't try to run a large load of JMeter against SSL.
 If you do, JMeter may gradually increase its memory usage until it uses all available memory.
 Apparently its a bug in Sun's SSL implementation where SSL sockets aren't closed properly.
 You can see if this is happening by running the shell command "netstat -n".
 If you see a lot of connections in the "TIME_WAIT" state, you've got the bug!
-The JMeter mailing list recommended another solution of using "HTTP Request HTTPClient" when creating the script, rather than the default "HTTP Request", but we're not sure if that works yet.
-Observed on WinXP.

 * Don't turn on "Functional Test" mode under the root "Test Plan" node!
  Not only does it make JMeter write out huge logs, it accelerates